ShadabTabatabaeian/Timeseries-with-R-workshop/Time_series_updated_final.md

 # Time Series Tutorial

-This is a GitHub-friendly reading version of the notebook source in [Time_series_updated_final.Rmd](./Time_series_updated_final.Rmd).
-The goal is to keep the explanation and figures easy to read in the repository preview without exposing all of the implementation code by default.

 ## What is Time Series Data?

 - A set of observations on the values that a variable takes at regular time intervals.